jxlsteam/jxls/jxls-site/docs/builder/builder.md

 Use `withExpressionEvaluatorFactory(new ExpressionEvaluatorFactoryJSR223Impl(lang))` if you
 want to use a JSR223 compatible expression language specified by `lang`.

+### Factory options

+The ExpressionEvaluatorFactory classes for JEXL have three constructors and up to three arguments:

+- no argument: non strict, silent, UNRESTRICTED mode (Backwards compatibility, default)
+- strict (typically true): silent:=!strict, strict, UNRESTRICTED
+- arguments silent, strict, permissions (recommended)

+**silent**

+Sets whether the engine will throw JexlException during evaluation when an error is triggered.
+When not silent, the engine throws an exception when the evaluation triggers an exception or an error. *(from JEXL Javadoc)*

+**strict**

+Sets whether the engine considers unknown variables, methods, functions and constructors as errors or evaluates them as null.
+When not strict, operators or functions using null operands return null on evaluation.
+When strict, those raise exceptions.
+It is recommended to use strict=true. *(from JEXL Javadoc)*

+**permissions**

+This is an important topic and new in JEXL 3.3 / Jxls 3.0.

+Use JxlsJexlPermissions.UNRESTRICTED for backward compatibility.
+JEXL expressions can then access everything!
+Even [hacks](https://stackoverflow.com/a/53989523/19904503) like `${''.class.forName('any class').staticMethod()}` will be possible!

+Use JxlsJexlPermissions.RESTRICTED as opposite.
+Only values in the given data map will be accessible.

+Or use `new JxlsJexlPermissions(...src)` where src can be packages or class names that are allowed to be used.
+See interface JexlPermissions for details.

+If a class is not accessible JEXL will treat them as they do not exist.
+Error messages are not that helpful.

 ## Expression notations

 Expressions in cells are inside `${` and `}`.
 Call `withExpressionNotation(begin, end)` if you want to change those Strings.